Key Takeaways

 Is 1,800 mg of glucosamine enough for a horse?

-Can I stack Joint Combo Classic with a standalone MSM supplement?
+Can I stack Joint Combo Classic with a standalone MSM product?

 Sources

 - Horse Health Products — Joint Combo Classic product page (accessed April 2026).
-Product description, available sizes, label PDFs.
+Product description, available sizes, dosing instructions.

 - Joint Combo Classic 3.75 lb label PDF (accessed April 2026).
-Active ingredient amounts per ounce, inactive ingredients, dosing instructions, manufacturer address.
+Active ingredient amounts per ounce serving, inactive ingredients, manufacturer address (Phoenix, AZ).
 Official label specifies chondroitin source as chicken.

 - KVSupply — Horse Health Joint Combo Classic (accessed April 2026).
 Price cross-reference.
-Lists chondroitin source as shark (differs from official label).
+Note: lists chondroitin source as shark, differing from official label.